-The Angeles Clinic and Research Institute A Cedars-Sinai Affiliate, Santa Monica, USA
+The Angeles Clinic and Research Institute, A Cedars-Sinai Affiliate, Los Angeles CA, USA

 The Sentinel Node Legacy of Donald Morton: Past, Present and Future

 More than two decades ago, Donald L. Morton, MD, proposed that biopsy of sentinel nodes, the lymph nodes closest to a cancer, had a significant role in determining the prognosis and treatment of melanoma patients.
 In the culmination of a long-term study of more than 2,000 patients, Dr. Morton, Dr. Faries, Robert Elashoff, MD, and their collaborators at other institutions in the Multicenter Selective Lymphadenectomy Trial (MSLT) found that biopsy-based management prolongs disease-free survival for all patients and prolongs survival for patients whose melanomas have spread to their sentinel lymph nodes.
 The results were published in 2014 in the New England Journal of Medicine.
 See also: https://www.nejm.org/doi/10.1056/NEJMoa1613210

 Circulating Tumor Cells asLiquid Biopsy in cancer patients: Biology and Clinical Relevance